colin-axner/apicius/README.md

 # apicius

-On the subject of cooking
+A digital library of cooking recipes.
+All contributions welcome!